 In coming weeks, he may get his first shot in the net for the team.
-With the recent torn long head biceps injury to Dan Kennedy, Chivas USA is down to one goalkeeper.
-Zach Thornton was set to start at 8 p.m.
-Saturday against the Seattle Sounders but still nursed an ankle injury.
+Because of Dan Kennedy's torn biceps, Chivas USA is down to one goalkeeper.
+Zach Thornton was set to start at Saturday night against the Seattle Sounders but still nursed an ankle injury.

 With Thornton still recovering and Kennedy out for the season, odds are Guppy will see some playing time during the remainder of the MLS season.

 He plans on being prepared when that day comes.

 "I feel pretty comfortable with them," Guppy said of his Chivas teammates.
 "And I feel confident that if something does happen I'll be able to get the job done."

 Guppy, a Fullerton native, is in his second season in the league.
 The former Big West Conference co-goalkeeper of the year was 8-7-4 as a senior at Cal State Northridge and started every game of his college career.

 For now, Guppy backs up Thornton, the 2009 MLS goalkeeper of the year, who started the first 12 games of the season for Chivas before suffering a sprained ankle.

 Kennedy replaced Thornton this season after a knee injury knocked him out of contention for the starting spot in 2009.
 Thornton said Kennedy performed well when he was injury-free.